 SOCIALIST

-The government takes one and gives it to your neighbor.
+government takes one and gives it to your neighbor.
+You form a

 COMMUNIST

-The government seizes both and provides you with milk.
+have two cows.
+The government seizes both and provides you with

 CAPITALISM, AMERICAN STYLE